MicrosoftDocs/win32/desktop-src/SecCrypto/iscrdenr-getsigningcertificatename.md

-﻿---
-Description: 'Retrieves the subject name from the signing certificate.' ms.assetid: 'e50b1e12-ec89-4d58-aa57-dc24aa2409ef'
-title: 'ISCrdEnr::getSigningCertificateName method'
 ---
+Description: Retrieves the subject name from the signing certificate. ms.assetid: e50b1e12-ec89-4d58-aa57-dc24aa2409ef
+title: ISCrdEnrgetSigningCertificateName method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # ISCrdEnr::getSigningCertificateName method

 The **getSigningCertificateName** method retrieves the subject name from the signing certificate.

 This method can also be used to display the certificate in a dialog box.
-This method calls the [*CryptoAPI*](security.c_gly#-security-cryptoapi-gly) function [**CertGetNameString**](certgetnamestring.md).
+This method calls the [*CryptoAPI*](security.c_gly#-security-cryptoapi-gly) function [**CertGetNameString**](/windows/win32/Wincrypt/nf-wincrypt-certgetnamestringa?branch=master).

 ## Syntax